germanodlf/bacula-zabbix/README.md

 - Job exit status
 - Number of bytes transferred by the job
 - Number of files transferred by the job
-- Time spent by the job
+- Time elapsed by the job
 - Job transfer rate
 - Job compression rate